auth0/cosmos/core/components/molecules/table/table.md

 ### Empty table

-You can pass an `<EmptyState />` component instance to the table and it will be shown if there are no items in the dataset.
+You can optionally pass an message to the table and it will be shown if there are no items in the dataset.
+In case you don't provide it, we will use "There are no items to display" as the default.

 ```js
 class Example extends React.Component {